lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

     \end{bmatrix}
 ```

-which is the formula we want.
-This is the third major result, the canonical symmetric vertical field of view perspective
+which is the desired formula.
+This is the third major result, the canonical symmetric vertical field of
-projection matrix.
+view perspective projection matrix.

 ```{admonition} Symmetric Vertical Field Of View Perspective Matrix
 ```{math}